 A serving board is generally used to serve a variety of snackable foods, like a charcuterie spread or a nibble tray.
 These boards can also be used to hold a selection of bread and deli meat for a sandwich board or as a base to corral several serving dishes.
 Basically, it’s the ultimate entertaining piece for your serveware collection!

-A closed grain hardwood like cherry, maple, walnut, acacia, olive, or beech make excellent charcuterie boards, however, these woods are somewhat expensive and harder to cut.
+A closed grain hardwood like cherry, maple, walnut, acacia, olive, or beech makes excellent charcuterie boards.
+However, these woods are somewhat expensive and harder to cut.
 Pine is suitable for a decorative or light use serving board and is an easier to work with, more affordable wood option.

-Technically yes, you can stain a serving board however, I don’t recommend using a commercial stain and finish.
+Technically yes, you can stain a serving board.
+However, I don’t recommend using a commercial stain and finish.
 The stain would likely become uneven and damaged over time with frequent use.
-The coffee method I used in this tutorial is a great solution, but if you want to learn more about wood stain and food safety, this article is very helpful
+The coffee method I used in this tutorial is a great solution, but if you want to learn more about wood stains and food safety, this article is very helpful.